fidos777/qontrek-mcp-lab/README.md

 - HOLD & boundary signaling
 - human training reflection

 No decision authority exists at this layer.
-All artifacts are observational and append-only.
+All artifacts are observational and append-only.# fidos-ai-factory